 If you can afford it, invite all of your guests with a plus-one.
 If you've ever been to a wedding solo before (even if you and the bride were sorority sisters), you know that having a built-in dance partner makes the whole evening a little more comfortable!

-(And of course, if they're in a serious relationship with someone you know pretty well, swap out "and guest" on the invitation for their S.O.'s name.)
+If they're in a serious relationship with someone you know pretty well, swap out "and guest" on the invitation for the person's name.

-For the rest of your guests, it all comes down to budget.
-If you can't afford to invite an extra 20 or 30 people at $100 a plate, begin by narrowing it down to just guests who are in serious relationships — and again, include their partners' names on the invitations.
+For the rest of your guests, it all comes down to the budget.
+If you can't afford to invite an extra 20 or 30 people at $100 a plate, begin by narrowing it down to just guests who are in serious relationships—and again, including their partners' names on the invitations.
 Whether you draw the line at couples who live together or couples who have been together for six months or more is up to you, but do your best to be consistent in every case (the wedding party and immediate family notwithstanding) so that no one's feelings are hurt.